zakymaky8/blog-backend/README.md

 # blog-backend
-Back-end blog api for CRUDing on posts and comments
+Back-end blog api for CRUDing on posts and comments built using express ejs and some other dependencies